showrin20/BracU_Courses/CSE424/Task 2/readme.md

 # GeoAI for Disaster Mitigation: Fire Severity Prediction Models using Sentinel-2 and ANN Regression

-This repository contains the Presentation Slides and a report related to the paper titled "GeoAI for Disaster Mitigation: Fire Severity Prediction Models using Sentinel-2 and ANN Regression"
+This repository concept  paper for the paper titled "GeoAI for Disaster Mitigation: Fire Severity Prediction Models using Sentinel-2 and ANN Regression"

 ## Report